Aduda-Shem/CTF-Walkthrough/Active Directory.md

 **1 LLMNR POISONING**

-LINK LOCAL MULTICAST & NAME RESOLUTION

-used to Identify hosts when DNS fails ti do so.
+LINK LOCAL MULTICAST & NAME RESOLUTION - used to Identify hosts when DNS fails to do so.

 Previously known as NBT_NS.